kostanzhoglo/kostanzhoglo.github.io/_posts/2018-08-14-careful_mr_wayne_scope_and_hoisting_in_javascript.markdown

 If you're lucky enough to be in the Board Room meeting, you know which company Bruce has his eye on.
 However, to the general public (i.e., GLOBALLY), no one knows what **company** Mr. Wayne wants to buy.
 The variable has LOCAL SCOPE only to the **boardMeeting()** function.

-3) Going back to the **Scope Chain**, even if you declare and define the same variable inside and outside a functiuon, as soon as the JavaScript engine finds a suitable value for the variable, it will stop looking up the Scop Chain.
+3) Going back to the **Scope Chain**, even if you declare and define the same variable inside and outside a functiuon, as soon as the JavaScript engine finds a suitable value for the variable, it will stop looking up the Scope Chain.

 ```
 const identity = "I'm Bruce Wayne"